joey0922/Adversarial-Train-TextCNN-Pytorch/README.md

 |  Free  |   90.14   | 89.94  | 1.80 |  89.94   |
 |  PGD   |   92.10   | 92.03  | 1.84 |  92.03   |

+According to the index listed above, it seems that PDG adversarial training has the best performance, but it takes at least twice longer to train models.
+The performance of model trained by FGSM is close to PSG's, however, it only takes half the time of PGD training.Though it takes twice the time of a model training in the ordinary way.
 # Reference

  * [Fast is better than free: Revisiting adversarial training](https://arxiv.org/abs/2001.03994)